 Healthcare Medical Pharmaceutical Directory.com

-- Retail pharmacies dispensing more complex therapies aligned with specialty pharmacy programs; consumer / patient cost sharing of the pharmacy benefit continues to increase
+- Retail pharmacies competing to dispense more complex therapies aligned with specialty pharmacy; consumer / patient cost sharing of the pharmacy benefit continues to increase

-- Retail and PBM pharmacy providers are closely monitoring Amazon and its PillPack unit as they ramp up their clinical and commercial operations as well as their marketing initiatives
+- Retail pharmacy store-based medical clinics are competing against physician practices; retail and PBM mail order pharmacies are monitoring Amazon Pharmacy and its PillPack unit as they ramp up operations and marketing initiatives

 ...
 See how retail pharmacy-based healthcare clinics are changing healthcare delivery in the United States, read the article below for insights ...

 Specialty Pharmacy Profile

 Specialty pharmacy typically involves advanced therapies and complex patient types.
 Therapies dispensed are often referred to as “biologics” or “large molecule” agents; they can also be conventional oral or injectable products for patients with highly specialized care needs.
 Oncology is a cornerstone of the specialty pharmacy sector.
 The high level of patient care involved coupled with the high cost, advanced pharmaceuticals required are well suited to the abilities of these providers.
 As more biologicals reach the marketplace for other advanced patient care conditions, oncology / specialty pharmacy protocols are readily transferable to them.